 For an overview of coronavirus information and resources for Johns Hopkins University, please click HERE.

-We are seeing schools will accept your spring 2020 S/U grades since that was the universal policy of Johns Hopkins University.
-However, as previously noted, we suggest taking future/additional classes for a letter grade.
+- Health professions schools will accept spring 2020 S/U coursework, including pre-medical/pre-dental prerequisites, since S/U grading was the universal policy of Johns Hopkins University.

 - For fall 2020 and spring 2021, undergraduates were permitted to opt into letter grading for each enrolled course, except for courses that were offered exclusively on a Satisfactory/Unsatisfactory basis; students were encouraged to take courses for a grade, especially pre-health prerequisite coursework.
 Therefore, pre-health prerequisite courses taken S/U might need to be retaken for a grade before applying to medical or dental school.
 If you took prerequisite courses S/U in fall 2020 or spring 2021, please discuss your situation with a Pre-Professional advisor.

 Post-pandemic, students should take prerequisites in-person and for a letter grade.